nfagerlund/puppet-docs/source/puppet/4.7/reference/services_master_rack.markdown

 As [described elsewhere,][about_settings] the Puppet master application reads most of its settings from [puppet.conf][] and can accept additional settings on the command line.
 When running under Rack, Puppet master gets its command line options from the `config.ru` file.
 The default `config.ru` file sets some common options for you.

 To change the Puppet master's settings, you should use [puppet.conf][].
-The only two options you may want to set in `config.ru` are `--verbose` or `--debug`, to change the amount of detail in the logs.
+The only two options you might want to set in `config.ru` are `--verbose` or `--debug`, to change the amount of detail in the logs.

 [about_settings]: ./config_about_settings.html
 [puppet.conf]: ./config_file_main.html